CtrlK

 Trigger Term Quality

-Excellent coverage of natural user phrases: 'which package should I use for X?', 'is this package safe?', 'secure alternative', 'dependency health', 'package chooser', 'package security', 'compare packages'.
-These are terms users would naturally say.
+Excellent coverage of natural trigger terms users would actually say: 'which package should I use for X?', 'is this package safe?', 'secure alternative', 'dependency health', 'package chooser', 'package security', 'compare packages'.
+These closely match real user language patterns.

 3 / 3